 Cluster libraries

-Cluster libraries can be used by all notebooks running on a cluster.
+Cluster libraries can be used by all notebooks and jobs running on a cluster.
 This article details using the Install library UI in the Databricks workspace.

 You can install libraries to a cluster using the following approaches: